Cheukting/pyO3_202/README.md

 ## Exercise 1 - Taking orders with async/ await in Python

 In this exercise, we will first do some warm up by writing some async/ await code in Python.
 Let's think about a fastfood restaurant, we will call it PyBurger.
-So let's look at `pyburger.py` (you create a new Python file an d copy and paste the following code):
+So let's look at `pyburger.py` (you create a new Python file and copy and paste the following code):

 ```python
 import asyncio